hautph/vmware/DEPLOYMENT.md

 - Basic API endpoints through Cloudflare Functions
 - Static asset serving

-For the complete application experience with all features, run the application locally or deploy to a Node.js hosting platform.
+For the complete application experience with all features including the vSAN Cost Calculator, run the application locally or deploy to a Node.js hosting platform.

 ## Local Development